sunnynm/InsightUCSF/README.md

 #### Word2vec Embeddings

 After testing various embeddings, we decided to use BioWordVec as their embeddings seem to be most appropriate for our model.
-Further details about how they trained the model and the actual models can be found in the following link: https://github.com/ncbi-nlp/BioSentVec
+Further details about how they trained the model and the actual model can be found in the following link: https://github.com/ncbi-nlp/BioSentVec